Is Coca Cola’s Recent Breach Notification GDPR Compliant?

 Data breaches are on the rise and with the introduction of the GDPR later this year, now’s the time to take note.
 Data breaches are not just bad for your reputation, they’ll soon be really bad for business, too, as the GDPR introduces fines of up to 4% of a company’s annual turnover or Euro 20 million, whichever is higher.

 By Anne-Louise Dam-Rasmussen, Communications, February 2018

 Most Will Not Be Ready for GDPR and Other Predictions for 2018

 Cybersecurity is becoming more important than ever, as organizations worldwide are becoming increasingly digital and the number of hacks likewise just keeps increasing.
 Protecting your organization from cyber criminals – both internal and external to the organization – has never been more important.

-By Anne-Louise Dam-Rasmussen, Communication and PR, January 2018
+By Anne-Louise Dam-Rasmussen, Communications, January 2018

 Why Protection from the Insider Threat Matters